rvsrvs/jasdev.github.io/about.md

 render_title: false
 ---

 My name is Jasdev Singh.
 Distillations is a container for my thoughts on human be­hav­ior, our relationship with technology, and engineering.
 Since writing of this kind develops over time, I won’t keep a strict posting schedule.
 But, you can expect monthly updates.
-While first drafts are a solo endeavor, it takes a village to publish.
-The work on this site wouldn’t have been possible without the incredible feedback and illustrations from [peers around me](/village).
+The collection wouldn’t be possible without the incredible feedback and illustrations from [peers around me](/village).

 Also, I’ve kept some older—and _very embarrassing_—posts around to allow for nostalgic explorations of past work (and hopefully mile mark my progress?).